xXleowXx/gitlab-charts/doc/installation/command-line-options.md

 | `registry.profiling.stackdriver.service`            | Name of the stackdriver service to record profiles under | `container-registry`              |
 | `registry.profiling.stackdriver.projectid`          | GCP project to report profiles to                        | GCP project where running         |

-The value stored in registry.profiling.stackdriver.credentials.key is a base64-encoded JSON key of the service account credentials to use

 ## Advanced MinIO configuration

 | Parameter                            | Description                             | Default                        |